cslant/telegram-git-notifier-app/README.md

 ### Set up your domain and SSL certificate

-In this way, we use the proxy in container and [ngrok](https://ngrok.com/) to set up the domain and webhook:
+In this way, we use the proxy in the container and [ngrok](https://ngrok.com/) to set up the domain and webhook:
 1. Check the proxy of the container: `docker inspect <CONTAINER_NAME>-nginx | grep IPAddress`

 > **Note:** Replace `<CONTAINER_NAME>` with the name of the container in .env file.